r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 `old_patches`, can be found in the subversion history using a subversion client.

-Patches for packages that worked with Rtools42 but had to be updated for Rtools43 are available here:
+Patches for packages that worked with Rtools43 but had to be updated for Rtools44 are available here:

 [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/r_packages/patches/)

-These patches are not applied automatically by R-devel (they may be applied automatically by experimental "ucrt3" builds).
+These patches are not applied automatically by R-devel (they are sometimes applied automatically by experimental "ucrt3" builds).
 Most of the few changes were changed linking orders due to library updates.
 As the packages get updated, these patches are eventually moved away also to `old_patches`.

 ### Linking to pre-built static libraries